engrnisarahmed/dan.carley.co/_posts/2015-04-30-code-club-five-week-retrospective.markdown

 It wasn't until the third week when most of the club had started their second project that I started worrying about it less.
 They're definitely more comfortable with using Scratch now and our progress has sped up.
-The other thing that eased my mind was a child who joined us late in the third week, that completed the first project in one sitting and completed the second project the following week.
+It also helped that a child who joined us late in the third week completed the first project in one sitting and completed the second project the following week.

 I did notice that some of the children were getting "stuck" trying to perfect the result of certain tasks.
 The way that some of the projects are